 The first people in the New World came across a land bridge from Asia.
-When exactly is unclear, there are no written records since nomadic hunter-gatherer types didn’t use datebooks as most days are pretty much the same as the day before.
-With or without a plan, they spread across the Americas starting civilizations and cultures and that sort of thing.
-They domesticated wild llamas into pack animals, though they never broke them of their unsociable habit of spitting.
-They also tamed wild maize turning it into corn tortillas.
-Some of these people were the Mayans, Aztecs, Incas, Lakotas and others whose names are lost in antiquity or somewhere in the vast wilderness which was everywhere back then.
+When is unclear, there are few written records since nomadic hunter-gatherer types didn’t use datebooks or keep diaries.
+Still, they spread across the Americas starting civilizations, cultures and that sort of thing.
+They domesticated wild llamas into pack animals and tamed wild maize into corn tortillas.
+These were the Mayans, Aztecs, Incas, Lakotas and others whose names are lost in antiquity or somewhere in the vast wilderness which, being vast, was all over back then.

-Around 1500 Europeans began showing up on waves in ships as the land bridges where all closed.
-One of these was Amerigo Vespucci who sailed up and down the South American coast and figured out something that big wasn't Japan.
+Around 1500 Europeans began showing up in ships as the land bridges where closed.
+Amerigo Vespucci sailed up and down the South American coast and figured out it was too big to be Japan.
 Though, if he’d just have asked the natives he could have saved a lot of bother.
 He wrote up his travels and published a best seller even though most Europeans were illiterate back then.
-For the non-reading public printers made maps because a picture is worth a thousand words and were affordable to the many-headed because talk is cheap.
-Some enterprising mapmakers dubbed the new continent America after the Latinized name Americus Vespuccia, and it stuck for lack of any alternative.
-They didn’t go with the last name to keep relations between the Old and New World on a first-name basis.
+For the many-headed printers made maps because a picture is worth a thousand words and were affordable because talk is cheap.
+Mapmakers labeled the new continent America after the Latinized name Americus Vespuccia.
+They didn’t go with the last name to keep relations between the Old and New World on a first-name basis and no-one wanted to live in Vespucca.
 Maybe.

-People of the age were empire builders.
-Since most of Europe was spoken for they decided to build some empires in the New World, after first breaking up any inconvenient empires in the way.
-There were basically two methods, turn the willing, or unwilling, people there into subjects of the empire, or send your own willing people as colonists.
-Both systems weren’t without flaws as willing and unwilling are things you can’t really rely on, people being fickle as they are.
+Countries of the age were imperialist.
+Since most of Europe was spoken for they decided to build some empires in the New World, after first breaking up any inconvenient empires already there.
+Two methods were used: turn the unwilling natives into subjects of the empire; or send your own willing people as colonists.
+Both systems weren’t without flaws as unwilling people can’t be relied on.
+Neither can willing people, as we will see.
 Nevertheless, empires were carved out by the seagoing powers of the age, Portugal, Spain, England, Holland and France.
-These would be respectively Brazil, New Spain, New England, New Holland and New France.
-Seems only the Portuguese had any original ideas for naming places.
+These would be Brazil, New Spain, New England, New Holland and New France respectively.
+Seems only the Portuguese had original ideas for naming places.

-While religious zealots were dotting the map up north with colonies, English businessmen were investing in ventures down south.
-None of this investment paid off too well because despite being the land of milk and honey neither were very profitable to export.
+While religious zealots were dotting the map up north, English businessmen were investing in adventurous ventures down south.
+None of this paid off because despite being the land of milk and honey neither were very profitable to export.
 Then they discovered selling tobacco to Europeans back home was just the ticket to riches.
-This is one of the great marketing schemes of all time, like selling people bottled water for 100 times the price it costs to drink from the tap.
-How they convinced people that inhaling the smoke from burning leaves was the cat’s pajamas, is a something of a mystery.
+This is one of the great marketing schemes of all time, like selling people bottled water for 100 times the price of tapwater.
+How they convinced people inhaling smoke from burning leaves was the cat’s pajamas, is a something of a mystery.
 As is why cats would ever wear pajamas.

-While tobacco money flowed into England, the flow to America was something else.
-It was African slaves to work the tobacco plantations.
-Now this didn’t much please either the Indians or the Africans, but money was being made by the English and the Muslim slavers so this was glossed over.
-This also upset the Puritans, but they were rather preoccupied with troubles of their own.
-Like infestations of witches, apostates and such, as well as trying to find a profit center where tobacco doesn’t grow to keep themselves in Bibles to thump and buckles for their shoes and hats.
-Their hats needed to be buckled on tight to keep their heads from swelling, pride being strictly a no-no for Puritans.
+While tobacco money flowed into England, the flow to America was African slaves to work the tobacco plantations.
+This didn’t much please either the Indians or the Africans, but money was being made by the English and the Muslim slavers so this was glossed over.
+This also upset the Puritans, but they were rather preoccupied with infestations of witches, apostates and such, as well as trying to find a profit center where tobacco doesn’t grow to keep themselves in Bibles to thump and buckles for their shoes and hats.
+Their hats needed to be buckled tight to keep their heads from swelling, pride being strictly a no-no for Puritans.

 Just to make things more of a muddle of this colonial messing about, the French and Dutch were busy meddling in the area, too.
 The Dutch founded New York, which they mistakenly called New Amsterdam.
 They settled in Manhattan which they named after the natives they paid off to go away and not come back.